American literature

 Clockwise from top left: The 19th-century writer and humorist Mark Twain; the 19th-century writer, poet and literary critic Edgar Allan Poe; the 20th-century writer and novelist John Steinbeck; the novelist Toni Morrison; the 20th-century writer and poet Louise Glück; the 20th-century writer and novelist Ernest Hemingway;

 Main reading room at the Library of Congress in Washington, D.C.

-American literature is literature written or produced in the United States of America and in the British colonies that preceded it.
+American literature is literature written or produced in the United States and in the British colonies that preceded it.
 The American literary tradition is part of the broader tradition of English-language literature, but also includes literature produced in languages other than English.

-The American Revolutionary Period (1775–1783) is notable for the political writings of Benjamin Franklin, Alexander Hamilton, Thomas Paine, and Thomas Jefferson.
+The American Revolution period is notable for the political writings of Benjamin Franklin, Alexander Hamilton, Thomas Paine, and Thomas Jefferson.
 An early novel is William Hill Brown's The Power of Sympathy, published in 1791.
 The writer and critic John Neal in the early-to-mid-19th century helped to advance America toward a unique literature and culture, by criticizing his predecessors, such as Washington Irving, for imitating their British counterparts and by influencing writers such as Edgar Allan Poe, who took American poetry and short fiction in new directions.
 Ralph Waldo Emerson pioneered the influential Transcendentalism movement; Henry David Thoreau, the author of Walden, was influenced by this movement.
 The conflict surrounding abolitionism inspired writers, like Harriet Beecher Stowe, and authors of slave narratives, such as Frederick Douglass.
 Nathaniel Hawthorne's The Scarlet Letter (1850) explored the dark aspects of human nature, as did Herman Melville's Moby-Dick (1851).
 Major American poets of the 19th century include Walt Whitman, Melville, and Emily Dickinson.
 Mark Twain was the first major American writer to be born in the West.
 Henry James achieved international recognition with novels like The Portrait of a Lady (1881).